Line Bundles on The First Drinfeld Covering: Abelian Galois coverings

 and multiplication in $f_* \OO_X$ induces an isomorphism

 In particular, each $\sL_{\chi}$ is an $e(\Gamma)$-torsion invertible $\OO_Y$-module, and the association

 is a group homomorphism. \end{prop}

-\begin{proof} The sheaf $f_*\OO_X$ is an $\OO_Y[\Gamma]$-module, and the direct sum decomposition of $f_*\OO_X$ follows from the fact that the $e_{\chi}$ are central orthogonal idempotents.
-Suppose now that $U$ is an affinoid open subset of $Y$, and let
+\begin{proof} The sheaf $f_*\OO_X$ is an $\OO_Y[\Gamma]$-module, and the direct sum decomposition of $f_*\OO_X$ follows from the fact that the $e_{\chi}$ are central orthogonal idempotents which sum to $1$.
+Now suppose that $U$ is an affinoid open subset of $Y$, and let

-Then $\underline{\Gamma}$ acts on $V$, $f \colon V \rightarrow U$ is equivariant with respect to the trivial action of $\underline{\Gamma}$ on $U$, and we have a commutative diagram of isomorphisms,
+Then $\underline{\Gamma}$ acts on $V$, $f \colon V \rightarrow U$ is equivariant with respect to the trivial action of $\underline{\Gamma}$ on $U$, and we have a commutative diagram of isomorphisms

 Write $A \coloneqq \OO(U)$ and $B \coloneqq \OO(V)$.
 Since $f \colon X \rightarrow Y$ is finite, $V$ is affinoid, and because $\OO_Y \rightarrow (f_* \OO_X)^\Gamma$ is an isomorphism, $A \rightarrow B$ is injective and has image $B^\Gamma$.
 Furthermore, because $B$ is finitely generated over $A$, the natural inclusion